 Immunizations are an excellent way to protect your child against many childhood diseases.

-The American Academy of Pediatrics, American Academy of Family Physicians and the Centers for Disease Control and Prevention's National Center for Immunization and Respiratory Diseases recommend a series of immunizations to protect your children against these vaccine-preventable diseases.
+The American Academy of Pediatrics, American Academy of Family Physicians and the Centers for Disease Control and Prevention's National Center for Immunization and Respiratory Diseases recommend a series of immunizations to protect your children against vaccine-preventable diseases.

-You should take your child's shot record EVERY time you visit your medical provider
+You should take your child's shot record EVERY time you visit your medical provider.

 Childhood Immunization Schedule

-- Why immunize?
 Science-based information about immunizations

-- Vaccine Information Statements (VISs)
+- Vaccine Information Statements (VIS)

 Information sheets produced by the Centers for Disease Control and Prevention (CDC) in many languages that explain to vaccine recipients, their parents, or their legal representatives both the benefits and risks of a vaccine.

+The pediatric and adolescent academic medical center for Washington, Alaska, Montana and Idaho – the largest region of any children’s hospital in the country.
 Resources covering how vaccines work, how they are made, who recommends vaccines, when they should be given, if they are still necessary, and, most importantly, if they are safe.